private-jet-coin/docs/docs/token_purchase_agreement.md

 ## PURCHASE TERMS

 Effective Date:

 Token Being Purchased:

-MonetaryCoin Tokens distributed to the Purchaser at the end of a period = a * (b/c).
+Tokens distributed to the Purchaser at the end of a period = a * b * c.

 a = Total ETH contributed by an authorized participant during the period.

-b = Total number of MonetaryCoin Tokens available for distribution in the period.

-c = Total ETH contributed by all authorized participants during the period.
+b = The USD/ETH echange rate realized by the Seller.

+c = The Token/USD exchange rate.

+For avoidance of doubt, in the case of a cash purchase, Tokens distributed to the Purchaser at the end of a period = USD paid to Seller / dollar price per Token.

 See Schedule D - Token Purchase Summary - for further detail.